jsy5484/NLP_LLP/README.md

+# Natural Language Processing Algorithm (NLP)

-# This repository is for Python NLP_LLM tutoring provided by Shawn Jeong in 2025 Summer
+This repository is for Python NLP tutoring offered by Shawn Jeong

+## Aurthor
+Shawn Jeong

 ## A Description of LLM Algorithm